nl4opt/nl4opt.github.io/index.md

 # Winners of Nl4Opt

 For more details of the final standings, access the [leaderboard](https://nl4opt.github.io/results/#leaderboard).
-You can also find details on [how the winners were determined]([Results | NL4Opt](https://nl4opt.github.io/results/#how-winners-are-determined)).
+You can also find details on [how the winners were determined](https://nl4opt.github.io/results/#how-winners-are-determined).

 ## <u>Subtask 1</u>